 She has worked and volunteered in cultural management and curatorial projects.
 Her inclination to the arts has kept her close to the world of photography, actively participating in university competitions since 2010.
 In 2012, her photography "El de Bigotes" was selected to be part of the first book of the Mega Ofrendas.
 She has also been invited to participate in national (Mexico) collective exhibitions (Faculty of Psychology, 2011, Proyecto Cultural Talamuro, 2014, Galería 124, 2015 and Galería Oscar Román, 2017) and international exhibitions (Square Gallery London, 2016, The Vaults London, 2017 and Visual Voice Gallery Montreal, 2019).

-On the most recent collective exhibition Lily participated in, Convergence Arts, Neuroscience and Society, she produced Self-Flow: an ongoing series of Sumi-e style paintings in collaboration with Liam O’Leary, where the focus was to convey how O’Leary’s research on depression inspired Lily’s blood paintings to promote mental health awareness.
-Her current work is focused on landscapes, by translating her City Escapes and Land Escapes photographic series into painting and she is also working on portraying endangered animal species.
+On the most recent collective exhibition Lily participated in: Convergence Arts, Neuroscience and Society, she produced Self-Flow: an ongoing series of Sumi-e style paintings in collaboration with Liam O’Leary, where the focus was to convey how O’Leary’s research on depression inspired Lily’s blood paintings to promote awareness about depression and suicide.
+Her current work is focused on landscapes by translating her City Escapes and Land Escapes photographic series into painting.
+She is also working on portraying endangered animal species.
 Another ongoing project is a series of portraits about Latin American women in science abroad entitled "SMART: Science, Women, America Latina, Representing Talent", which already encompasses 25 portraits of women developing scientific research in different areas from the neurosciences, astrophysics to philosophy in England, Switzerland and Canada.